SS Edmund Fitzgerald: Final voyage and wreck

 Shortly after 3:30 p.m., Captain McSorley radioed Arthur M. Anderson to report that Edmund Fitzgerald was taking on water and had lost two vent covers and a fence railing.
-The vessel had also developed a list.
+The vessel had also developed a starboard list.
 Two of Edmund Fitzgeralds six bilge pumps ran continuously to discharge shipped water.
 McSorley said that he would slow his ship down so that Arthur M. Anderson could close the gap between them.
 In a broadcast shortly afterward, the United States Coast Guard (USCG) warned all shipping that the Soo Locks had been closed and they should seek safe anchorage.
 Shortly after 4:10 p.m., McSorley called Arthur M. Anderson again to report a radar failure and asked Arthur M. Anderson to keep track of them.
 Edmund Fitzgerald, effectively blind, slowed to let Arthur M. Anderson come within a 10 mi range so she could receive radar guidance from the other ship.

 For a time, Arthur M. Anderson directed Edmund Fitzgerald toward the relative safety of Whitefish Bay; then, at 4:39 p.m., McSorley contacted the USCG station in Grand Marais, Michigan, to inquire whether the Whitefish Point light and navigation beacon were operational.
 The USCG replied that their monitoring equipment indicated that both instruments were inactive.
 McSorley then hailed any ships in the Whitefish Point area to report the state of the navigational aids, receiving an answer from Captain Cedric Woodard of Avafors between 5:00 and 5:30 p.m. that the Whitefish Point light was on but not the radio beacon.
 Woodard testified to the Marine Board that he overheard McSorley say, "Don't allow nobody on deck," as well as something about a vent that Woodard could not understand.
 Some time later, McSorley told Woodard, "I have a 'bad list', I have lost both radars, and am taking heavy seas over the deck in one of the worst seas I have ever been in."

 By late in the afternoon of November 10, sustained winds of over 50 kn were recorded by ships and observation points across eastern Lake Superior.
 Arthur M. Anderson logged sustained winds as high as 58 kn at 4:52 p.m., while waves increased to as high as 25 ft by 6:00 p.m.
 Arthur M. Anderson was also struck by 70 to 75 kn gusts and rogue waves as high as 35 ft.